12 Top-Rated Things to Do in Coconut Creek, FL

 10. Race a Cheetah at Sugar Sand Park

-If you’re traveling with kids in tow, you’ll want to visit Sugar Sand Park in nearby Boca Raton.
-Just 10 miles northeast of Coconut Creek, it’s easy to reach.
+If you're traveling with kids in tow, you'll want to visit Sugar Sand Park, a top thing to do in nearby Boca Raton.
+Just 10 miles northeast of Coconut Creek, it's easy to reach and is a great place to visit with kids, especially on a super hot day.

 Sugar Sand Park is home to everything you never knew you needed for a fun family day out.
 From watching plays at the Willow Theater to learning how things work at the Children's Science Explorium to riding an old-fashioned carousel, you'll be well entertained.